 Tips to a safe everyday life

-The Finnish Red Cross coordinates the Accident Prevention Network and encourages everyone to learn helping skills and check the safety of their own home.
+The Finnish Red Cross coordinates the Accident Prevention Network in Finland.

 Make sure that these things are okay at home?

 First aid equipment must be found easily and quickly.
 It is important that all members of the family know where the first aid equipment is located.
 You must also have a first aid kit in your car.

 You can act faster in an emergency when you are familiar with the contents of the first aid kit.
 Practice using the equipment, and also go through the contents of the first aid kit with your children.

 After you have used the first aid kit, remember to refill the contents for the next time.

 At home, keep paths clear and unobstructed.
 You often only have a couple of minutes to rescue yourself, so paths must be easily accessible and you should not block your hallway with extra items, for example.

 In terms of rescuing, the thresholds of the apartment should also be low.
 Rescue routes must be kept clear.

 You can prevent falling over at home by ensuring sufficient lighting both indoors and outdoors.
 You can use anti-slip mats placed under rugs and treat floors with an anti-slip substance.

 Keep paths unobstructed.
 Collect toys and other items away from the floor, so that they do not cause a tripping hazard.
 Also, keep electrical cords away from paths.